 Thus, a higher consciousness is sought, which can be achieved with the practice of meditation.

 The material body „Sarira“ is the external form, in which our soul can manifest.
-According to Ayurveda the cause of any suffering lies in the attachment, the identification with the body, the conscious mind and the sense organs.
-Adhesive desires and deeds lead to infinitely repeating cycle of rebirths, where the soul connects again with mind and body.
+According to Ayurveda, the cause of any suffering lies in the attachment, the identification with the body, the conscious mind and the sense organs.
+Adhesive desires and deeds lead to an infinitely repeating cycle of rebirths, where the soul connects again with mind and body.